bioinformatics-policlinicogemelli/ALOA/README.md

     |sbj002| Group1|
     |...| ...|
     |sbjN| GroupX|
-* cellType.tsv: this file must be compiled by the user with the cell type name corresponding to each one of the markers of interest. <br>⚠️ This file is required when -p option is selected!
+* cellType.tsv: this file must be compiled by the user with cell type name corresponding to each marker of interest. <br>⚠️ This file is required when -p option is selected!

     | Phenotype | Cell_Type|
     |----------------|----------------|